saagie/saagie-cicd-template-project/README.md

 # Saagie project

+This project template is compatible with the manager (V1) of Saagie.
 This is a template project with Gradle plugin and Gitlab CI/CD configured.
 This fake Scala / Spark project is made of 2 fake scala jobs.